HackerRouter/carpetmod112-modified/README.md

 i think carpetmod112 has already had all the funtions except `creativePlayersLoadChunks`. and i dunno wat to add next

-c'mon, this is def not carpet-fixes112, i rly wanna add some useful stuff instead of fixing bugs for mojank. unless i can get bedrocks in vanilla 1.19.3 survival
+c'mon, this is def not carpet-fixes112, i rly wanna add some useful stuff instead of fixing bugs for mojank(im not talkin'bout bugs that crashes the server). unless i can get bedrocks in vanilla 1.19.3 survival

 ------